10-3-pursuit/project-inventory-web-application/readme.md

 ### Styling

 4. The page should have a cohesive and professional style, that makes use of a few specific colors.
+[How To Choose Your Website Colors](https://www.upwork.com/resources/how-to-choose-color-scheme-for-website)
 1. The page should make use of CSS Grid, and include at least two columns.
 1. The page should have at least one responsive element on the page that changes depending on the screen's size.